GUIDED BIOFILM THERAPY (GBT)

 GBT is a great option for those who want to remove all stains resulting from coffee, tea, wine and tobacco consumption, and should be done before receiving tooth whitening to achieve better results.

-How does Guided Biofilm Therapy (GBT) work?
+The Guided Biofilm Therapy (GBT) process:

 Why you need hygiene appointments